openhealthcare/opal/doc/docs/reference/form_templatetags.md

 ### {% radio_vertical ... %}

 Generates a vertical radio input.
-Ie the options are listed from top to bottom.
+Options are rendered one option per row.

 Keywords: